ashtonsix/Fleek/guide/4_interfaces.md

 Fleek can prove a lot of your code is valid.
 When it can't runtime checks are required, these checks can be expensive.

 Provable code is often faster, safer & easier to reason about.
 For most interfaces there will be a "safe" subset of functions that always returns valid data, a preference towards these is advisable.
-For example every `Matrix` is an `Array` - so you can `filter` any `Matrix`, the result may or may not be a `Matrix`.
-Thus you should avoid filtering matrices if you depend on the result being a `Matrix`.
+For example every `Tensor` is an `Array` - so you can `filter` any `Tensor`, the result may or may not be a `Tensor`.
+Thus you should avoid filtering tensors if you depend on the result being a `Tensor`.

 ## Native interfaces

-Fleek has an interface for every [type](./1_types.md) in addition to: `Any`, `Empty` & `Matrix`.
+Fleek has an interface for every [type](./1_types.md) in addition to: `Any`, `Empty` & `Tensor`.

 * `Any` matches anything
 * `Empty` matches the empty list only
-* `Matrix` is described inside the [matrix guide](./5_matrices.md)
+* `Tensor` is described inside the [tensor guide](./5_tensors.md)

 Every interface also accepts the empty list by default, which makes static analysis easier & keeps your application flexible.
 You can explicitly disallow empty lists.